ej-shafran/compile-mode.nvim/README.md

 Run a command and place its output in the compilation buffer, reporting on its result.
 The command is run from the current working directory.
 The compliation buffer is opened in a new split if it isn't already opened.
-You can pass {param.smods.vertical} to split the window vertically.
 If {param.args} is not passed in, the user is prompted for a command using `:h vim.ui.input()`.

 #### Parameters

 - {param} (table) a table, identical to the tables passed into Neovim commands (optional)
   - {param.args}: the string of the command itself, or `nil` if the user should be prompted to enter a command
+  - {param.smods}: a table
-  - {param.smods}: the only field which is respected is {param.smods.vertical}, which makes the window split vertically if the compilation buffer is not yet open
+    - {param.smods.vertical}: makes the window split vertically if the compilation buffer is not yet open
+    - {param.smods.silent}: does not print any information

 <!-- panvimdoc-ignore-start -->